KnightBadaru/Knight.Response/src/Knight.Response.Abstractions.Http/README.md

 Cross‑framework abstractions for HTTP result handling in the **Knight.Response** family.

-This package collects the **shared contracts and options** that both
+This package collects the **shared contracts, options, and resolvers** that both

 * `Knight.Response.AspNetCore` (for modern ASP.NET Core / minimal APIs), and
 * `Knight.Response.AspNetCore.Mvc` (for legacy ASP.NET Core MVC 2.x / .NET Framework scenarios)